 Surveying tripods – characteristics and influences

 In the daily work of an investigator, he often doesn’t think about the influence of accessories on accuracy.
 However, with precision surveys and measurements over long periods, the influence of accessories becomes significant.
 Potentially, one of the largest sources of measurement uncertainty can come from the stability of the tripod used at the scene.
-Working with the Department of Geodesy Engineering at
+Working with the Department of Geodesy Engineering at the Technical University of Vienna, Leica Geosystems has studied the effects of tripods on instrument accuracy.

 The tripod requirements are defined by the International Standard (ISO 12858-2) in terms of height stability under load and torsional rigidity.
 In addition to these requirements, Leica Geosystems also evaluates the horizontal drift.
 For this paper, these three properties were tested on a range of tripods.
 Using the results, recommendations are made for which tripod to use depending on the instrument and the application.